Layout

 • Choose practical metrics – Rather than investing time and money to collect subjective, intangible data, it’s more beneficial to collect quantifiable data.
 Quantifiable data can be measured and compared easily.
 This makes it helpful in evaluating your business performance and accurately seeing how well your business is performing.

-By following the above rules of thumb, product management teams can prioritize the KPIs that contribute to the success of your business.
+By following the above rules of thumb, product management consultants or in-house teams can prioritize the KPIs that contribute to the success of your business.

 Conclusion